-All staff must read and sign a copy of this policy and it should be made available to all parents.
+All staff must read and sign a copy of this policy and it should be made available to all parents and re-circulated each time the policy is updated.

 Parents and carers must follow this policy, failure to do so may result in their child not being able to attend as these procedures have been put in place to safeguard all children, staff and families attending.